'I have to admit I did handball it': Alex Bass reacts after dramatic goal against Newcastle

-'I have to admit I did handball it': Sunderland goalkeeper Alex Bass reacts after goal against Newcastle
+'I did handball it': Sunderland goalkeeper Alex Bass reacts after stoppage-time goal against Newcastle U21s

 Sunderland goalkeeper Alex Bass admitted the ball hit his hand as he scored a stoppage-time equaliser for Sunderland Under-21s against Newcastle.